heremaps/xyz-documentation/docs/api/devguide/activitylogguide.md

 ***

+(If you just want to have a quick go at Activity-Log, head over to the [quick start guide](../quickstart/activitylog.md).)

 This connector provides the user with the possibility to track changes to his space.
 By activating this feature, every modification of features (insert/update/delete by the **ModifyFeaturesEvent**) is tracked and stored in a separate space.

 To activate it, just add the listener to your space: